 Bain joined CounterTack from Security Innovation, an application security provider, where he was Director, Product Marketing.
 There he helped the company grow the security training product division year over year.
-Prior to Security Innovation, Bain was Senior Manager, Industry Marketing with Q1 Labs, an IBM company.
-Prior to Q1 Labs, he was with Application Security, Inc., and has held positions at global public relations firms including Racepoint Global, Weber Shandwick Worldwide and Blanc & Otus, a Hill & Knowlton company.
+Prior to Security Innovation, Bain held Marketing positions with Q1 Labs, an IBM company and with Application Security, Inc., and has held positions at global public relations firms including Racepoint Global, Weber Shandwick Worldwide and Blanc & Otus, a Hill & Knowlton company.

-Bain has been an industry speaker at conferences including SecureWorld, Hacker Halted, OWASP, CAMP IT, OASIS-Montgomery Investor Summit, the Boston Security Conference and Boston and Chicago Security Meet-ups.
-He earned an MS degree in International Relations and Public Affairs from UMASS-Boston and holds a BA in Communications from Rhode Island College.
+Bain is a consistent speaker at industry conferences including SecureWorld, Hacker Halted, OWASP, CAMP IT, OASIS-Montgomery Investor Summit, the Boston Security Conference and Security Meet-ups.
+He earned an MS degree in Public Affairs/International Relations from UMASS-Boston and holds a BA in Communications from Rhode Island College.

 Prior to Damballa Appelman was a Director of Sales at Proofpoint where he restructured and returned to growth the company’s business in the Eastern US.
 Appelman has also held sales leadership positions with McAfee, Juniper Networks and Internet Security Systems (ISS).